data-8/sp24/policies.md

 ### Assignment Extensions

 We understand that life happens and want to provide you with the support you need.
-If you need to request an extension, please fill out this form (coming soon, link TBD).
+If you need to request an extension, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScIjB9LSxV7UPKdNrAWbPJWJMJqV05P3jyznuAtAqQPmB79EA/viewform?usp=sf_link).
 Submissions to the form will be visible only to the course instructors and select Lead TAs. <strong>Please ensure that extension requests are submitted before the deadline to ensure a timely response on our end.</strong>

 Extension requests are most likely to be approved if they are submitted **at least 3 days in advance and requesting at most 2 days’ extension**.
 Requests outside of these guidelines are subject to more detailed review and may require a meeting with course staff or be denied.
 Students with DSP extension accommodations must submit extension requests before the assignment deadline.